Global health: Non-communicable diseases

 Approximately 80% of deaths linked to non-communicable diseases occur in developing countries.
 For instance, urbanization and aging have led to increasing poor health conditions related to non-communicable diseases in India.
+Similarly, China's rapid urbanization and modernization have been associated with increased sedentary lifestyles, contributing to the rise in NCDs in the region.
 The fastest-growing causes of disease burden over the last 26 years were diabetes (rate increased by 80%) and ischemic heart disease (up 34%).
 More than 60% of deaths, about 6.1 million, in 2016 were due to NCDs, up from about 38% in 1990.
 Increases in refugee urbanization, has led to a growing number of people diagnosed with chronic non-communicable diseases.

 In September 2011, the United Nations is hosting its first General Assembly Special Summit on the issue of non-communicable diseases.
 Noting that non-communicable diseases are the cause of some 35 million deaths each year, the international community is being increasingly called to take measures for the prevention and control of chronic diseases and mitigate their impacts on the world population, especially on women, who are usually the primary caregivers.

 For example, the rate of type 2 diabetes, associated with obesity, has been on the rise in countries previously troubled by hunger.
 In low-income countries, the number of individuals with diabetes is expected to increase from 84 million to 228 million by 2030.
 Obesity, a preventable condition, is associated with numerous chronic diseases, including cardiovascular conditions, stroke, certain cancers, and respiratory disease.
 About 16% of the global burden of disease, measured as DALYs, has been accounted for by obesity.